mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/ReadMe.md

 To create an inference Lambda function, use the AWS Lambda console and follow the steps below:

-Choose Create function.
+ 1. Choose Create function.
 You customize this function to run inference for your deep learning models.
 ![](images/sagemaker-to-deeplens-14.gif)

-Choose Blueprints
+2. Choose Blueprints

-Search for the greengrass-hello-world blueprint.
+3. Search for the greengrass-hello-world blueprint.

 ![](images/sagemaker-to-deeplens-15.gif)

-Give your Lambda function the same name as your model e.g. imageclassification_lambda.
+4. Give your Lambda function the unique name  e.g. imageclassification_yourname_lambda.

-Choose an existing IAM role: AWSDeepLensLambdaRole.
+5. Choose an existing IAM role: AWSDeepLensLambdaRole.
 You must have created this role as part of the registration process.

 ![](images/sagemaker-to-deeplens-16.gif)

-Choose Create function.
+6. Choose Create function.

-In Function code, make sure the handler is greengrassHelloWorld.function_handler.
+7. In Function code, make sure the handler is greengrassHelloWorld.function_handler.

-In the GreengrassHello file, remove all of the code.
+8. In the GreengrassHello file, remove all of the code.
 You will write the code for inference Lambda function in this file.

 ![](images/sagemaker-to-deeplens-17.gif)

 Replace existing code with code below

 ```
-#Insert imageclassification_lambda.py
+#Insert imageclassification_yourname_lambda.py
 #
 # Copyright Amazon AWS DeepLens, 2017
 #